bagder/daniel.haxx.se/about.md

 ## QUIC

-The QUIC working group was formed in IETF during late 2016 and I joined the mailing list and subscribed to the github repository at once to keep track of and possibly participate in the development.
+The QUIC working group was formed in IETF during late 2016 and I joined the mailing list and subscribed to the GitHub repository at once to keep track of and possibly participate in the development.

 ## US issues